Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{Data Quality Caveats}

-So far, we have not encountered any substantial concerns with the MIRI data acquired.
-We did find that the subpixel dither pattern used in the first Deep data, based on the F770W PSF size, was smaller than we would have preferred to use for the generation of sky flats.
+The reduction of the MIRI data is described in \citet{Alberts24MIRI}.
+We have not encountered any substantial concerns with the MIRI data acquired, but note three minors issues.
+First, optimal background subtraction through the combination of multiple, spatially independent pointings requires the observations be taken in a short time interval due to the time-varying background.
+Some of the GS medium observations due to guide star failures were re-observed outside of this time interval.
+This had a minor impact on the quality of the background subtraction.
+Second, we did find that the subpixel dither pattern used in the first Deep data, based on the F770W PSF size, was smaller than we would have preferred to use for the generation of sky flats.
 We find this can be mitigated by generating sky flats from roughly contemporaneous exposures over multiple pointings.
 Nevertheless, we have increased the dither steps in later observations.
-Moreover, the return to the same Deep field in year 2 will improve the pixel sampling, so we expect this will not be a lasting concern.
+Last, astrometry corrections for MIRI pointings without overlapping NIRCam or HST coverage from CHARGE were done using matches to Gaia and have larger astrometric uncertainties due to the reliance on a small number of stars.